k96mz/server-test-04/README.md

 # Recommended environment
 * nodejs ver 14 or 16
-* pm2 ver xx
+* pm2 ver 4.4.0

 # install
 ### Raspberry Pi
-You can tary install.sh.
+You can try install.sh.(not tested yet)
-install.sh is only for raspberry pi.. (not tested yet)
+install.sh is only for raspberry pi..

 ### Linux server
 You can try